BaffRami/data-analysis_extension/README.md

 The **Data Analysis Extension** is a powerful tool designed to streamline your data analysis workflow within Visual Studio Code.
 It allows you to:

 - Load data files (CSV, Excel, JSON) into your Jupyter notebooks.
-- Perform custom data operations using pandas code snippets.
+- Perform custom data operations.
 - Create and manage custom operations and categories.
 - Preview your data directly within the extension.
 - Queue multiple operations and execute them in your notebook.